JeremDevX/JeremDevX/README.md

 ---

-## 🎮 Ce que j'aime faire de mon temps libre
+## 🎮 What I Enjoy in My Free Time

-- 🎮 Jouer à des jeux vidéo (RPG, MMORPG)
+- 🎮 Playing video games (RPG, MMORPG)
-- 🧑‍💻 Explorer les nouvelles technologies
+- 🧑‍💻 Exploring new technologies
-- 🛠️ Travailler sur des projets personnels
+- 🛠️ Working on personal projects
-- 🥾 Faire de la randonnée
+- 🥾 Hiking
-- 🎶 Créer de la musique (MAO)
+- 🎶 Creating music (DAW)

 ---

-## 📫 Contactez-moi
+## 📫 Contact Me

 - [LinkedIn](https://www.linkedin.com/in/jeremie-lavergnat/)

-Merci d'avoir visité mon profil !
-Si vous souhaitez collaborer ou simplement discuter, n'hésitez pas à me contacter.
+Thank you for visiting my profile!
+If you’d like to collaborate or just have a chat, feel free to reach out.

 <!--
 **JeremDevX/JeremDevX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.